-SPANISH 5-6 (FOR 605, 606)OPEN TO: 10, 11, 12Full Year CoursePREREQUISITE: C grade in Spanish 4Requires passing 1st semester to remain in 2nd semester
+SPANISH 5-6 (FOR 605, 606)OPEN TO: 10, 11, 12Full Year CoursePREREQUISITE:Recommended at least a C grade in Spanish 4 Requires passing 1st semester to remain in 2nd semester

 A continuation of Spanish 3 and 4 in which students will review the skills learned in second-year Spanish and continue to study at a more advanced level.
 More advanced readings, stories, and cultural topics will be explored.